nateotz/BrainStorm/README.md

 # BrainStorm
-A place to house all resources related to DataScience
+A place to house all resources related to DataScience.
+I am building a larger skillset that involves statistics, database development, machine learning, and AI to answer questions about technology.